 A smart move to next-generation identity credentials

-With 1.1 million National Guardsmen and Reservists, 861,000 civilian personnel, and more than 1.4 million men and women on active duty in 2019, the United States Department of Defense (DoD) is the United States’ single largest employer.
+With 826,000 National Guardsmen and Reservists, 732000 civilian personnel, and more than 1.3 million men and women on active duty in 2020, the United States Department of Defense (DoD) is the United States’ single largest employer.

-DoD coordinates and supervises all agencies and functions of the government relating directly to national security and the military.
+DoD coordinates and supervises all government agencies and functions relating directly to national security and the military.

 What is the Army CAC?

 Data integrity is of paramount importance, given the highly sensitive nature of the information handled by DoD employees and contractors daily.